Nebraska Car Donation Information

 You can donate all over the Cornhusker State including Omaha, Lincoln, Bellevue, Grand Island, Kearney, Fremont, Hastings, North Platte, Norfolk and surrounding communities.
 Your donation makes a real difference for someone in your community plus you get free pick-up of your donated vehicle, no paperwork to deal with, and a tax deduction for the value of your vehicle.

-- Receive a possible tax deduction
+- Receive a receipt in the mail for tax deduction purposes.

 American Children’s Cancer Foundation’s mission is to make a positive difference in the lives of children and their families affected by cancer.